BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

     - - -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  - 24 Line(s) not Displayed
     000195 //CONFGT00 EXEC PGM=IEBGENER                               C1BMXRCN

-Where QBOXB, C1BMXRCM are package shipping members or elements in your Endevor Admin area.
+Where QBOXB, C1BMXRCM are package shipping members and/or elements in your Endevor Admin area.

-Package Shipping variables quickly appear and then disappear, making it difficult to apply them.
-Examples in this folder show a timely capture of shipping variables, allowing you to embellish them with your own, and rendering them to be avaiable across all the related package shipping jobs.
-Member **C1BMXIN** and others in this folder serve as examples and alternatives.

-These are some of the variables, briefly made available by package shipping, and captured by the examples and alternatives in this folder:
+Package Shipping variables are made available early in the shipment process.
+If you capture them at the appropriate time you can use then within the shipping objects to better comment , or to improve functionality.
+Objects in this folder serve as examples in capturing and leveraging variables such as those listed here.

 - VDDHSPFX  - Host staging dataset name prefix
 - VDDRSPFX  - Rmot staging dataset name prefix